The stochastic discrete nonlinear Schr\"odinger equation: microscopic derivation and finite-temperature phase transition: Discussion and Conclusion

-Our stochastic equation of motion, eq.~\eqref{2.2.1}, includes the noise strength $\sigma$ as an additional parameter. the stochastic model, eq.~\eqref{2.2.1}.
+Our stochastic equation of motion, eq.~\eqref{2.2.1}, includes the noise strength $\sigma$ as an additional parameter.
 The non-monotonic dependence of the transient behaviour on $\sigma$, see Figure \ref{fig35}, resulting in an optimal noise strength, is an unexpected property.
 Such a feature might be caused by a nontrivial interaction between the noise and internal time scales of the deterministic dynamics, reminiscent of stochastic resonance.
+Stochastic resonance is normally triggered by a resonance phenomenon between two time scales, often caused by a deterministic external drive and an internal stochastic motion which depends on noise strength, resulting in an enhanced periodic signature in output signals occurring at on optimal noise strength.
+In our case we observe a non-monotonic dependence of transient times on the noise strength.
+Transient times become minimal at an optimal noise strength, a feature which is certainly linked with the internal dynamics of the DNSE.
+Having said that there is no obvious resonance phenomenon between two different time scales visible.
 A proper explanation, which is beyond the scope of the present paper, may shed some light on the intricate nonequilibrium properties of the DNSE.

 The phase transition of the DNSE is traditionally related to negative temperatures, as the vast majority of investigations use a normalised version of the model with a repulsive on-site potential.
 Our computations show that such phase transitions persist if the DNSE with attractive on-site potential is coupled to a heat bath, since the sign of the potential, i.e., switching between the focusing and the defocusing version of the DNSE, can be used to change effectively the sign of the temperature.
 As already mentioned in the literature, the additional constant of motion is crucial for the phase transition to occur in this one-dimensional model.
 Otherwise, the usual transfer operator approach yields compact operators and analyticity of the free energy in the thermodynamic limit.
 The current investigation shows that one should expect the phase transition to occur at finite temperatures, and the model studied here may trigger further attempts to find such phase transitions in real-world experiments.